pranav6226/pranav6226/README.md

 <h1 align="center">Hi there 👋, I'm Pranav</h1>
 <h3 align="center">A passionate Data Scientist</h3>

-- 🔭 I’m currently working on https://prosh.app/ which a founder screen platform for venture capital and https://basketsai.com which is AI native investing app.
+- 🔭 I’m currently working on https://necora.io which is a AI native operating system for Datacenters, https://prosh.app/ which a founder screen platform for venture capital and https://basketsai.com which is AI native investing app.

 - 👨‍💻 All of my projects are available at https://mekal.dev/